 Yes – all lines will be saved and the process will exit

 No – the process will exit without saving any of the modifications made to the lines

-The OLD and NEW Codes may be imported into the associated cross reference via an import process.
-This process allows for a Comma Separated Value (CSV) file containing both the OLD and NEW codes to be imported.
+The OLD and NEW Codes as well as the NEW Description may be imported into the associated cross reference via an import process.
+This process allows for a Comma Separated Value (CSV) file containing the OLD and NEW codes as well as the NEW Description (should you require it) to be imported.

 The user may either enter the FULL PATH of the file required for Import or they may use the browse for the file they require.
 If this path has been entered before and the “OK” button was pressed then that file name will appear when re-opening.

 The user alternatively has the facility to copy the entries from a cross reference table previously captured for another SYSPRO company on the same server.

 Import From – selecting “CSV File” will allow for the info in the “CSV File” box to be entered.
 Selecting “Another Company” will allow for the “SYSPRO Company” code to be entered.
 This selection alternates the availability of the relevant fields.

 File location - If SYSPRO is being run on a stand-alone machine, the “Client” will be the only option available and the “Server” option will be disabled.
 If SYSPRO is being run as Client/Server, the user may select either the “Client” or the “Server” option depending on the location of the file.